Sjava: 2020-2025: 1020 Cartel, Umsebenzi EP, Isibuko, Ukhamba

 Inkabi Zezwe.
 Album's lead single "Umbayimbayi" was released on 24 March 2023 and debuted number one on Top 100 South Africa.
 The song was certified 3× Platinum in South Africa.

 In October 2023, Sjava contested with Focalistic at Red Bull Sound Clash South Africa and won the title held at Sun Arena, Time Square.

 Towards the end of July 2024, he announced his upcoming The 2016 Tour, to promote his debut studio album Isina Muva.
 It will commerce on 27-29 September, Joburg Theatre, follows 1-2 November, Play House Theatre, other dates will be announced.

 During his tour in December 2024, Sjava announced his live extended play Inkanyezi, released on January 31, 2025.

+In early December 2025, Sjava announced his studio album INkanyezi NeZinkanyezi, released on January 30, 2026.

+2026-present: The Trap Temptations

+Sjava, Emtee, Saudi and Ruff released their collaborative studio album The Trap Temptations, on June 16, 2026.
+The album ammassed 1.3 million streams within 2 days of its release.

 Endorsement

 In July 2024, Sjava announced partnership with Omega as the brand ambassador.

 Television

 From 2005 to 2013, Sjava enrolled to acting.
 He appeared on several television shows; including Zone 14, Generations and Soul City and 7de Laan, uGugu and Andile, Isibaya.
 In August 2020, he landed on a small role on Uzalo and eHostela season 2.

 In March 2023, Sjava bagged acting role of Prince Mkhuseli Khahlamba in Queendom.